On Sasakian quasi-Killing spinors in three-dimensions: Solutions to DM, ED and EDM systems

 We would like to know physical properties of SqK-spinors of each type, so we investigate the energy conditions, that is the null energy condition (NEC), the weak energy condition (WEC), the dominant energy condition (DEC) and the strong energy condition (SEC) for above Lorentzian solutions.
 For an energy-momentum tensor $T$, the NEC is $T(X,X)\geq0$ for any null $X$, the WEC is $T(X,X)\geq0$ for any timelike $X$, the DEC is that $v=-{}^\sharp T(X,\cdot)$ is future-pointing causal for any future-pointing causal $X$, and SEC is $(T-\frac{1}{n-2}\tr(T)g)(X,X)\geq0$ for any timelike $X$.

-\begin{proposition} Let $(M^{1,2},\phi,\xi,\eta,g)$ be a three-dimensional Lorentzian Sasakian space-form with the $\phi$-sectional curvautre $H$ and $\psi$ be an SqK-spinor, and suppose that $(g,\psi)$ is one of the Lorentzian solutions in Proposition \ref{pr:solutions to ED}.
-Then the ranges of $H$ for which the each energy condition of the spinor is satisfied are given in the following Table \ref{tb:range H ED}.
+\begin{proposition} Let $(M^{1,2},\phi,\xi,\eta,g)$ be a three-dimensional Lorentzian Sasakian space-form with the $\phi$-sectional curvautre $H$ and $\psi$ be a SqK-spinor, and suppose that $(g,\psi)$ is one of the Lorentzian solutions in Proposition \ref{pr:solutions to ED}.
+Then the ranges of $H$ for which each energy condition of the spinor is satisfied are given in the following Table \ref{tb:range H ED}.

 \end{proposition} \begin{proof} Since we have $T^{spin}={\rm Ric}-\frac{1}{2}Sg+\Lambda g=(1+\Lambda)g+(1+H)\eta\otimes \eta$, for a tangent vector $X=te_1+xe_2+ye_3$, we obtain

 For any null $X$, the NEC $T^{spin}(X,X)=(H+1)t^2\geq0$ holds iff $-1\le H$ holds.
 For any timelike $X$, the WEC $ T^{spin}(X,X)\geq0$ holds iff $ H-\Lambda\geq0,\ 1+\Lambda\geq0$ or $ H-\Lambda\geq0,\ 1+\Lambda<0,\ H-\Lambda>|1+\Lambda|$ holds.
 For any future-pointing causal $X$, the DEC which states $ v$ is future pointing causal iff $H-\Lambda\geq|1+\Lambda|>0$ holds.
 For any timelike $X$, the SEC $ (T^{spin}-\tr(T^{spin})g)(X,X)\geq0$ holds iff $1+\Lambda\geq0,\ H-1-2\Lambda\geq0$ or $1+\Lambda\geq0,\ H-1-2\Lambda<0,\ 2(1+\Lambda)\geq|H-1-2\Lambda|$ holds.
 Then we apply these conditions of $H$ and $\Lambda$ for each of solutions in type (i),(ii) and (iii), which implies the claim. \end{proof}